saltstack/salt-enhancement-proposals/0008-python3-ssh-template.md

 How are we going to build the Python 3 binary?
 We will build the binary statically for both x86_64 and ARM architecture.
 We will include the x86_64 binary by default in the Salt-SSH package.
-If the ARM architecture is detected we will include a warning to the user to download the binary from a specific URL if not already downloaded.
+If the ARM architecture is detected we will include a warning to the user to download the binary.
+To make this download or upgrade of the binary easier, a switch/arg will be added to the salt-ssh cli tool that will handle this logic for both binaries.
 We will include the required libraries to run salt-call and include the pip binary.
 If users want to include other dependencies on top of this binary they can use the ssh_ext_alternatives feature to include the additional dependencies.